Soil animals: Soil megafauna

-Soil megafauna are soil animals (vertebrates) more than 2 cm in size, living in the soil where they dig nests and galleries and reject earth at the soil surface as mounds.
-They consist of fossorial mammals (e.g. moles, pocket gophers, voles, badgers, mole-rats, ground squirrels, suricates, lemmings), birds (e.g. miners), reptiles (e.g. skinks, gopher tortoises, burrowing snakes) and amphibians (e.g. caecilians, mole salamanders).
-They are present in all biomes, but are more particularly represented in arid areas where the soil offers them a harbour against harshness of the environment (e.g. drought, heat, UV-radiation).
+Soil megafauna are soil animals (some bigger invertebrates but for the most part vertebrates) more than 2 cm in size, living in the soil where they dig nests and galleries (extensive tunnel networks) and eject earth at the soil surface as mounds.
+They consist of fossorial mammals (e.g. moles, pocket gophers, voles, badgers, mole-rats, ground squirrels, suricates, lemmings), birds (e.g. miners), reptiles (e.g. skinks, gopher tortoises, burrowing snakes) and amphibians (e.g. caecilians, mole salamanders), bigger earthworms (e.g. megascolecids) and macroarthropods (e.g. scorpions, scolopendrids).
+They are present in all biomes, but are more particularly represented in arid areas where the soil offers them a harbor against harshness of the environment (e.g. drought, heat, UV-radiation).
 Many other vertebrates live or rest in the soil temporarily, either for hibernation or protection against predation or both (e.g. rabbits, marmots, lemmings), and thus like permanent dwellers they participate to soil life through their burrowing activities.
-Most fossorial animals just dig the soil without feeding on it, and thus are not directly involved in decomposition and microbial-faunal relationships, but their mechanical disturbance of soil horizons may contribute to improve nutrient availability, infiltration rate, soil aeration, mycorrhizal inoculation and seed germination, making them providers of important ecosystem services.
+The megafauna that lives in the soil eat organic matter, insects and small vertebrates since most fossorial animals just dig the soil without feeding on it, and thus are not directly involved in decomposition and microbial-faunal relationships, but their mechanical disturbance of soil horizons may contribute to improve nutrient availability, infiltration rate, soil aeration, mycorrhizal inoculation and seed germination, making them providers of important ecosystem services.